Athreez/SafeSafar-deploy/README.md

 ## 🎯 Overview

-**SafeSafar** is a comprehensive travel safety platform that provides real-time monitoring of trips with integrated safety scoring, location tracking, and blockchain-based trip verification.
+**SafeSafar** is a comprehensive travel safety platform that provides real-time monitoring of trips with integrated safety scoring and location tracking.
 Users can plan trips, track their journey in real-time, receive safety alerts, and access detailed post-trip safety analysis reports.

 The system combines geolocation services, air quality monitoring, and machine learning to provide comprehensive safety insights during travel.